Training for a 50 mile race

 The last mile

 It’s hard to describe the feelings and the sense of satisfaction you get from crossing the finish line of a long race, especially to non-runners.
 It’s a life-changing experience.
 But in this case, it’s one that I cannot take credit for.
 In the days leading up to this race, the word that came to mind many times as I thought of running this race with an injured toe was “impossible”.
 But God answered our prayers.
 Also, a big “thank you” to my family for putting up with lots of training time, and for being there on race day.
 You guys are the best in the world!
 Also, thanks to Randy and Neal for scouting the course with me, Dan for the ride down to Boonsboro on race day, and Randy for course support.
-Last but not least, I need to give credit to the multitude of race officials, emergency personnel, and volunteers that make this event awesome.
+Last but not least, I need to give credit to the multitude of race officials, emergency personnel, volunteers, and other runners that make this event awesome.
 It was a memorable day.